 Because evolution is unitary.

-Q: Can anyone apply?
+Q: Can anyone apply for a grant?

-Q: What type of project qualifies?
+Q: What type of project qualifies for consideration?

-Q: Is there a duration for projects?
+Q: Is there a recommended duration for projects?

-Q: What do I get if I win?
+Q: What happens next if I win?

 Q: What happens at the halfway check-in?